numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 - **aws_db_instance "rds_replica"**: resource creates the replica RDS instance, which replicates from the master RDS instance.
 It has similar configuration options but with a different identifier and availability zone.

-Create `install_script.sh` file with the below content
+Create `install_script.sh` file with the below content:

 ```
 #!/bin/bash